Gydo-Team/gydo.js/README.md

 `{member-id}` - Returns the member's ID <br />

 `{guildname}` - Returns the Guild's name <br />

-If the `default` is set to true, It will ignore the custom message and will send this one instead: `Sad to see you leave MemberTag#0001` <br />

-If set to false it will ignore the default message and will send the custom one. <br />

 ### Join Message Event